Trystan4/SSP_RL/README.md

 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-orange.svg)](https://sonarcloud.io/summary/new_code?id=Trystan4_SSP_RL)

-This is a repository related to the SSP problem and its resolutions through the use of RL algorithms (with gym envs).
+This is a repository related to the Stochastic Shortest Path Problem and its resolutions through the use of RL algorithms (with gym envs).

 The goal is to create a simple benchmark implementing several algorithms, which can be controlled and compared for several gym environnments (including 1 created from scratch).